 Firmly rooted in Virginia, let NASCAR - a favorite American pastime - intertwine with your family traditions.

-Having celebrated its 65th anniversary in 2012, Martinsville Speedway welcomes fans as the shortest Sprint Cup track and possibly the toughest.
+Celebrating its 70th anniversary in 2017, Martinsville Speedway welcomes fans as the shortest Sprint Cup track and possibly the toughest.
 With 800-foot straights and nearly-as-long turns (588 feet) that hardly bank (a mere 12 degrees), Martinsville has been called "two drag strips with a turnaround on each end."
 The Speedway hosted its first NASCAR-sanctioned race on July 4, 1948.

 The 1973 Old Dominion 500 race at Martinsville was filmed for inclusion in "The Last American Hero," a film about the life of Junior Johnson.
 Additionally, NBC taped the 1978 Dogwood 500 for its "Sports World" series.
 It was the first Virginia race televised nationally

 Richmond International Raceway held its first NASCAR race on April 19, 1953.
 Since then the track has undergone three name changes, five configuration changes and one surface change, from dirt to asphalt.
 Lights were added to the facility in 1991.

 Like Martinsville, Richmond also has historic NASCAR claims to fame - Richard Petty, NASCAR's winningest driver, won the first race on the newly paved surface in 1968.
 He's not the only Petty to win at Richmond.
 His father Lee won a dirt track race there and son Kyle won a race in 1986 making RIR the only track all three Pettys have won on.